Trekking in Sardinia is simply fantastic, and the Ogliastra region offers some of the best and most varied walks on the island.

 From a simple stroll along the sand with the mountains in the background to “vie ferrata”-like walks, such as the traverse of the Gorroppu Gorge, to the Selvaggio Blu, Italy’s hardest trekking but very satisfying.

 Our aim in The Lemon House is to support our guests so that they can enjoy their walking holiday to the full.
+This means that we know most of the hikes, and that we can provide you real information and serious tips about the hikes.
+We also have a guidebook library available for guests in multiple languages.

 We offer logistic service for organizing the Selvaggio Blu trekking, this includes the organizing of the backpack, the logistic for the water, the knowledge of the rules etc. You can also choose to join organized groups, but that’s a different experience, more “accessible” and way more expensive.